la2050/challenge/_2021/create/multiplicity-table-for-ten.md

   and will carry out assessments to measure the size of their network over time, while also working to prioritize connections to achieve defined goals.
   Qualitative feedback in the 7 months so far shows that attendees value the platform.
 "As someone who doesn’t feel comfortable making conversation at large networking events, or has availability in events with business peers – like golf or baseball games - I’ve loved participating in the Table for Ten,” says one manager at a publicly traded company who is one of only a few female leaders in a firm of 22,000 employees.
 “The small groups are very accessible, and the topics and selection of host are relevant and interesting.
 Table for Ten introduces me to new people, and builds my network across multiple industries."
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1010' Describe how Los Angeles County will be different if your work is successful.: >- In both the short and long-term, we expect that strong local female networks will result in job opportunities, better access to funding and capital, and an
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1010' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '505000' Describe how Los Angeles County will be different if your work is successful.: >- In both the short and long-term, we expect that strong local female networks will result in job opportunities, better access to funding and capital, and an